NEW: People are going to shelters because they fear aftershocks

 “When the second earthquake came everything shook and I thought I might die,” said Taiki Hishida, 38, who evacuated with his wife and two young children to a crowded shelter.

 Samuel Borer, a U.S. citizen living in Kumamoto, said the latest quake struck at about 1:30 in the morning.

 “It was just pitch black in the middle of the night and everything just started to go wild,” he said.

-"This extremely intense shaking began," he told CNN International.
-"And whereas the first earthquake was more of an up-and-down type of shaking, this was a side-to-side shaking.
-I can't comment on what that is seismologically but I can tell you it was very intense and I feared for my life."
+“This extremely intense shaking began,” he said.
+“And whereas the first earthquake was more of an up-and-down type of shaking, this was a side-to-side shaking … it was very intense and I feared for my life.”

 Television images and photos showed empty shelves at supermarkets and stores, leaving many evacuees to line up for food and water at shelters.